muhammadmaaz77/voiceaitranslation/PROJECT_DOCUMENTATION.md

 ## 🎯 Project Overview

-**Polyglot Babel Bridge** is a real-time voice translation application that enables seamless communication between people speaking different languages.
+**Real Time AI Voice Translation** is a real-time voice translation application that enables seamless communication between people speaking different languages.
 The app captures voice input, translates it using AI (Gemini API), and speaks the translation back in the target language.

 ## 🏗️ Architecture Overview